 For each performance obligation, the Group determines if revenue will be recognised over time or at a point in time.
-Where the Group recognises revenue over time for long term contracts, this is in general due to the Group performing and the customer simultaneously receiving and consuming the benefits provided over the life of the contract.
+The Group recognises revenue at a point in time, at the point of physical delivery of goods and acceptance by a customer.